mizerc/mizerc.github.io/content/posts/vectors/index.md

 # Definition

+In math, a vector is object that has a magnitude and a direction.
+The components of a vector are the numbers that describe the vector in a coordinate system.
+A common coordinate system is the Cartesian coordinate system which uses the x, y, and z axes.

-A vector, in programming, can be defined as an array of numbers.
+In programming, we can implement a vector as an array of numbers.
 A 2D vector, for example, can be defined as an array of 2 floats.
 A 3D vector can be defined as an array of 3 floats.

-Each float in the array is called a `component`.

-In math, a vector is defined as an arrow in space.
-It has a magnitude and a direction.

 ```
 vec2 = [x, y]